Finding Minimum Matching Cuts in $H$-free Graphs: Preliminaries

-\begin{lemma} Let $G$ be a connected $P_7$-free graph with a connected dominating set~$D$.
+\begin{restatable}{lemma}{lemddmp} Let $G$ be a connected $P_8$-free graph with a connected dominating set~$D$.
 Let $D'$ be a dominating set of $G[D]$ of size $g$.
-We can find in polynomial time a minimum red-blue colouring of $G$ in which $D'$ is monochromatic or conclude that no such colouring exists. \end{lemma} \begin{proof} Let $D$ be a dominating set of $G$ and $D'$ a dominating set of $G[D]$ of size~$g$.
+We can find in polynomial time a minimum red-blue colouring of $G$ in which $D'$ is monochromatic or conclude that no such colouring exists. \end{restatable}

+\begin{proof} Let $D$ be a connected dominating set of $G$ and $D'$ a dominating set of $G[D]$ of size~$g$.
 Without loss of generality, we colour $D'$ red.
-We branch over all $\mathcal{O}(n^g)$ colourings of the neighbourhood of $D'$.
+We branch over all $\mathcal{O}(n^{\strut g} )$ colourings of the neighbourhood of $D'$.
+If $D'$ is monochromatic we branch over all $O(n)$ options to colour some vertex blue.
 Note that this implies that $D$ is coloured.
 We propagate the colouring exhaustively using R1--R5.
 If we obtain a no-answer we discard the branch, otherwise we continue.
 Let $R$ be the set of red vertices and $B$ the set of blue vertices.

 Since $D$ is dominating and coloured, every uncoloured vertex has a neighbour in $D$.
 Note that every blue vertex in $D$ has a red neighbour in $D'$.
 Thus, the neighbours of the blue vertices in $D$ are coloured blue by propagation.
-Therefore, every uncoloured vertex has exactly one red neighbour in $D$ resulting in a monochromatic dominating set.
+Therefore, every uncoloured vertex has exactly one red neighbour in $D$, resulting in a monochromatic dominating set.
 We apply Lemma~\ref{L-monodom} to either find a minimum red-blue $(R,B)$-colouring whose value we remember or conclude that no such colouring exists and discard the branch.

 Whenever we discard a branch, we consider the next.
 If no branch returns a valid red-blue colouring we return that no such colouring exists, otherwise we return the obtained red-blue colouring with the minimum value.